pavopax/pavopax.github.io/_posts/2015-01-19-software-carpentry.md

 [definition: a unit test tests small chunks of code]

 ### (3) Document your work, and your software
-Good documentations makes it seem like the software is easy to use.
+Good documentation makes it seem like the software is easy to use.

 What the code is actually doing is not too important.
 Instead, document interface between objects/functions, the implementation, and the design.